How does Sound Therapy work?

 What is a Sound Bath?

 It is called a Sound Bath because it feels like the sounds are washing over you.
-It is the practice of deepening meditation with the use of sound and vibration bringing harmony to the physical, mental, emotional, and spiritual body.

 What can Sound Therapy help with?